 The state of Ohio and federal government work with CEOGC's to process Head Start applications.
 The program provides assistance to thousands of low-income children in the Greater Cleveland community annually.

 CEOGC and its partners deliver high-quality early childhood education programs in safe, nurturing environments.
 Apart from this pre-school education, Head Start provides various services to the children and their families including health checkups, mental health and free dental screenings, nutritious meals and family literacy opportunities.
 The overall purpose of the program is to incorporate the entire household into the spirit of growth and personal responsibility.

 The Head Start program puts parental involvement in focus.
 After all, effective parent participation is vital to the growth of the children who participate in it.
 In addition to taking part in classroom activities, parents of the student are highly encouraged to both voice their opinions and to help shape the outcome through the Parent Committee's at each Head Start Center by participating in CEOGC Policy Council.

 In order to provide the highest quality childcare to the most children in need, Council for Economic Opportunities in Greater Cleveland has engaged in community partnerships with numerous private day care centers as well as the East Cleveland public schools.
 Eligible children participating can enjoy the benefits of these collaborations.
 The children have the chance to achieve maximum development in these innovative settings in locations throughout Cuyahoga County.
 The staff can also help parents locate affordable child care centers in their local community or parts of the city.

 There are a few offices in the region.
+Each processes applications from the general public.
 The Council for Economic Opportunities in Greater Cleveland (CEOGC) has several locations.
-Visit or call for any assistance.
+Visit or call for any assistance

 Central county is at 1849 Prospect Avenue, Suite 200, Phone: (216) 357-2621